 Later chapters, referring to more recent histories, trace the ethnic developments from Orissa and Borusia as the general Slavic homeland, through the Cimmerians and Scythians of the northern Black Sea, together with the Venety and Ants, to the social traditions and faith of Kyivan Rus.
 However, because the historical record of The Veles Book (and others) harks back 20,000 – 21,000 years, there is a reminder to seek the real ethnogenesis of Slavdom not only in the most ancient State of Aratta but also in the depths of its previous formation during the times of mammoth hunters.
 It is hoped that appropriate re-publications of The Slavic Veda (the Orianian forerunner of the Indo-Arian Vedas), The Veles Book and The Law of the Empress, i.e. Shu-Nun (as Stone Grave was called in ancient times), will supplement additional data on Slavic history.

 In summary, the latest scientific studies point to the Slavic people (eastern in particular) being not only the core of Arian and Indo-European people but also of all human civilization.
 In mapping this core of global civilization from the 20th millenium BCE up to its termination with the conversion of Rus to Christianity in CE 879, it is hoped that this book will worthily serve the grand matter of the rapprochement of nations and lead towards the development of a new universal civilization.

-Preface (by translaters Dr. Timothy Hooker and Heatherle Hooker)
+Preface (by translaters Dr. Timothy Hooker, Heatherle Hooker and Dr. Volodymyr Krasnoholovets)